turingschool/backend-curriculum-site/module3/projects/rails_engine_modified.md

 #### Single Finders

-Each data category should offer `find` finders to return a single object representation.
-The finder should work with any of the attributes defined on the data type and always be case insensitive.
+Each data category should offer a `find` endpoint to return a single object representation.
+The endpoint should work with any of the attributes defined on the data type and always be case insensitive.

 ##### Request URL